 This Paleo Braised Lamb recipe is over a year old.
 No, not the meat…I mean I made this recipe over a year ago!
 It has been hiding in my photo library waiting for a good time to make it’s appearance…and the time has finally arrived. :)

 This came from the Lava Lake Lamb recipe library.
-I made this dish and shot these photos so they could update their picture-less recipe and as I was just paging through my hard drive of photos I came across them and could once again taste how melt-in-your-mouth delicious that braised lamb was.
+I made this dish and shot these photos so they could update their picture-less recipe and as I was just paging through my hard drive of photos I came across them.

 Up until about a year ago, I was never a fan of braising meat.
 I would always see recipes that said to use a dutch oven and scoff at them, because I didn’t own one.
-Then I gave a recipe a try.
+Then one time I gave a braising recipe a try.

 Instead of a dutch oven I used a heavy pot on the stove and transferred everything to a baking dish in the oven.
-Once I got the hang of it I found myself braising more and more.
+Once I got the hang of it, I found myself braising more and more.
+The flavors that slow cooking meat creates are just too good to not give the process a try.
 Even though my method requires the use of more dishes, the taste is worth it.

-With cooler weather approaching this will be a great meal to serve up while watching a game (or two) on a Sunday evening.
+When the weather is cool or not, this is a great meal to serve on Sunday evening.

 Oh! and a little tip…make your life easier and be sure to ask to have the lamb shoulder cut into one-inch cubes by the butcher or whoever/wherever you order your meat.